1990 New York Mets season

 The 1990 New York Mets season was the 29th regular season for the Mets.
-They went 91-71 and finished second in the National League East.
-They were managed by Davey Johnson and Bud Harrelson.
+They went 91–71 and finished second in the National League East, four games behind the first place Pittsburgh Pirates.
+The Mets were managed by Davey Johnson and Bud Harrelson.
 They played home games at Shea Stadium.
+Despite not making the postseason for the second consecutive year, they would have their last winning season until 1997.